tchibatron/dbeaver/Database-Object-Editor.md

-The metadata editor is available for multiple database objects such as tables, views and schemas.
+The Database object, or metadata, editor is available for multiple database objects such as tables, views and schemas.
 To open the metadata editor for an object, in the [Database Navigator](https://github.com/serge-rider/dbeaver/wiki/Database-Navigator) or in the [Projects](https://github.com/serge-rider/dbeaver/wiki/Projects) view:
 * Double-click the database object
 * Click the database object and press <kbd>Enter</kbd> or <kbd>F4</kbd>